 Sowing Pecan Seeds

 Sow pecan seeds in early spring in a sunny garden bed.
 Fertilize the soil with 10-10-10 before planting.
-After two years a seedling should be around four to five feet (1.5 m.) tall and ready for grafting.
+After two years a seedling should be around 4 to 5 feet (1-1.5 m.) tall and ready for grafting.

 Grafting is a process where you take a cutting from a cultivar pecan tree and allow it to grow on the rootstock tree, essentially blending two trees into one.
 The part of the tree with the roots in the ground is the one you grew from seed, the branches that produce nuts are from a particular cultivar pecan tree.